-I began the work on this chapter because, as part of my research agenda on scientific literacy in everyday practice, I wanted to find out more about what it takes to read online science texts even in the absence of specific preparation in the science covered.
-It turns out, as shown here, much of what it takes to read online science material are more general cultural practices.
-It has to be that way, as there are a substantial number of individuals who come to science through materials posted on the web; more so, individuals who had been turned off from science while attending school, largely at the secondary level, find science very interesting and engaging.
+I began the work on this article because, as part of my research agenda on scientific literacy in everyday practice, I wanted to find out more about what it takes to read online science texts even in the absence of specific preparation in the science covered.
+It turns out, as shown here, that much of what it takes to read online science material are more general cultural practices.
+It has to be that way, as there are a substantial number of individuals who come to science through materials posted on the web; more so, individuals who had been turned off from science while attending school, largely at the secondary level, come to find science very interesting and engaging.
+They are therefore not interested in science itself, it is in and through their reading that they find enjoyment in reading science.
 One aspect that is particular to online texts is the hyperlink that leads potential readers to another page on which the text appears in its entirety, at least on the BBC site.
 (On other sites, such as the German Die Zeit, articles spread over multiple pages so that the reader has to navigate additional hyperlinks.)
 I therefore spent a considerable part of this analysis on reading hyperlinks for the newsworthy item.
 Further aspects that are particular to online science materials are the frequency of images, which, more like in high school science texts, constitute a particular pedagogy in their interaction with the various forms of text present (caption, main text, title).
-But the online science texts also differ considerably from high school texts in that they are not intended to "teach" a particular content and the concept words associated with it (Pozzer & Roth, 2003); these words frequently are highlighted in boldface type, asking reading to configure itself in a particular way to extract what it is expected to learn.
-There are other differences with book texts as well: generally no turning of pages, the possibility to highlight text with the cursor, the possibility to change the text size and frequently the images.
+But the online science texts also differ considerably from high school science texts in that they are not intended to 'teach' a particular content and the concept words associated with it (Pozzer and Roth 2003); in school textbooks, these words frequently are highlighted in boldface type, asking reading to configure itself in a particular way to extract what it is expected to learn.
+There are other differences with textbooks as well: generally no turning of pages, the possibility to highlight web text with the cursor, the possibility to change the text size and frequently the images.
 These, however, are not the focus of the present inquiry, concerned as it is with the issue of how we make sense of text and images.